 When drafting new, or revising existing, standards, policies, guidelines or other guidance documents that are intended to define expectations in practice the College uses the ‘Consultation Framework’ to determine if stakeholder consultation is required by applying the following principles:

-- Stakeholder consultation on a standard, policy or guideline will be considered when a new or revised standard, policy or guideline:
+- System partner consultation on a standard, policy or guideline will be considered when a new or revised standard, policy or guideline:

 a.
 Addresses an issue directly related to patient or public safety; or

 b.
-Is likely to have a significant impact on member practice; or
+Is likely to have a significant impact on registrant practice; or

 c.
 Is likely to have a significant impact on pharmacy practice or operations; or